nosial/ncc/README.md

 # ![NCC](assets/icon/ncc_32px.png "NCC")   NCC

 Nosial Code Compiler is a program written in PHP designed to be a multi-purpose compiler, package manager and toolkit.
+This program is a complete re-write of the now defunct [PHP Package Manager (PPM)](https://git.n64.cc/intellivoid/ppm) toolkit offering more features, security and proper code licensing and copyrighting for the components used for the project.

+NCC Cannot compile, read or use PPM packages (.ppm) files or work with project sources designed to be built with PPM, however a PPM extension may be built in the future to allow for backwards compatibility.

 ## Notes